python-accelerator-middle-layer/.github/profile/README.md

 ## Mailing list

-There is a community email list for announcements/questions.
-To be added to the email list write to the contact email address above.
+There is a community email list.
+To be added to it, write to the contact email address above.

 If you want to unsubscribe to the email list, send an email to accelerator_middle_layer-unsubscribe@esrf.fr and you are automatically unsubscribed.